influxdata/telegraf/plugins/outputs/event_hubs/README.md

 ## Client timeout (defaults to 30s)
 # timeout = "30s"

+## Optional partition key field
+## Metric field name to use for the event partition key.
+The value of this
+## field is set as the key for events if it exists.
+# partition_key_field = ""`

 ## Data format to output.
 ## Each data format has its own unique set of configuration options, read
 ## more about them here: